malvikasharan/software_writing_skills_potsdam/Novice_Unix_Shell_handout.md

     $ ls (this will show testfile1.txt, testfile2.txt and second_folder that you created in the current path)

-An asterisk * is a wild card, which in shell stands for everything. * can be used in the commands to execute an action of everything, in this context files and folders.
+An asterisk * is a wild card, which in shell stands for all. * can be used in the commands to execute an action on all, in this context files and folders.
 We can use ls *.txt to list all the files that comprise of .txt file extension.

 The file can be copied from one path to another by using cp command.